jimbrig/Engineered-Knowledge/0-Inbox/What Blog Platform Should I Use.md

 WordPress is the 800 pound gorilla in the blogging world (and internet in general).
 It has been reported that [WordPress powers over 1/3 of the internet](https://wordpress.org/about/features/).

-Thats wild.
+That's wild.
 That’s a lot of sites.
 Apparently WordPress is doing something right.

 To get set up with WordPress, you have a couple of options: